 IFC offers a wide variety of financial products for private sector projects in developing countries.

-• Be environmentally and socially sound, meeting IFC environmental and social standards as well as those of the host country
+- Be environmentally and socially sound, satisfying our environmental and social standards as well as those of the host country.

 IFC does not lend directly to micro, small, and medium enterprises or individual entrepreneurs, but many of our investment clients are financial intermediaries that on-lend to smaller businesses.

 A company or entrepreneur seeking to establish a new venture or expand an existing enterprise can approach IFC directly by submitting an investment proposal.

 After this initial contact and a preliminary review, IFC may proceed by requesting a detailed feasibility study or business plan to determine whether or not to appraise the project.

 IFC's project/investment cycle illustrates the stages a business idea goes through as it becomes an IFC-financed project.